-This is one of those questions that will elicit a wide range of answers.
+You know you need an emergency fund, but how much?
 One expert will suggest that three months’ worth of expenses tucked away in an emergency fund will suffice.
 Another expert will scoff and say you need at least a year’s worth.
-So, really, how much should you have in your emergency fund?
+So, really, how do you determine your emergency fund amount?

 I am an avid receipt-checker.
 People make mistakes all the time, and I would hate to fall victim to an overcharge.
 Taking the extra minute to scan your receipt can save you quite a bit of money.